leafstorm/lexington/docs/strings.rst

    The type used for individual bytes on the current platform (that is, what you get when you iterate over `Bytestring`).

+.. data:: Strings

+   A tuple of the types that indicate strings.

+.. data:: Characters

+   A tuple of the types that indicate characters
+   (that is, anything you can get iterating over a class in `Strings`).

 .. autofunction:: string_type